denten-books/plain-text/40-screen.md

 tickets, dress code, and proper comportment at a concert.
 But these modalities are not rigidly determined.
-Members of the deaf community, for example, may use other modes of listening, like leaning against sound amplifying speakers or touching the instrument while it is being played.
+Members of the deaf community, for example, may use other modes of listening, like leaning against sound amplifying speakers or touching an instrument while it is being played.

 Yet at another stage of music production, classical music involves notation.
 A whole system of distribution is built around the printing and circulation of sheet music.
-The modality of reading sheet music requires a completely different from listening grammar of body postures.
-It involves other practices and strategies, cultural and financial institutions.
+Modalities of reading sheet music involves other body postures, strategies of interpretation, cultural and financial institutions.

 We confuse the conversation when we conflate the modality of information (music, image, text) with the physical channel of its transmission (air, liquid crystal, paper).
-Modality determines the message to a much greater extent than the medium.
-In fact, in most communication systems the medium serves as a relatively neutral conduit.
-One can use a violin to transmit a concerto, or a secret message.
+Modality influences the message to a much greater extent than medium.
+In fact, in most communication systems, the medium is a relatively neutral conduit.
+One can use a violin to transmit a concerto or a secret message.
 The medium remains the same, whereas the mode of apprehension changes.
-To decode a secret message played by a violin, the listeners might have to attune themselves to a different pitch.
-The modality in short shapes the act of listening, where air, wood, and strings remain agnostic to the information being transmitted.
+To decode a secret violin message, listeners might attune themselves to a different pitch.
+Modality shapes apprehension, whereas media---air, wood, and strings---remain agnostic to the information being transmitted.

-Initially, we must know how to perceive using the right senses: when to look, smell, or listen.
-The modality further contains the message's "register," which shows us how to identify its signifying elements.
-In refined arts it goes further to govern bodily technique: one must neither speak nor cough during a classical recital, for example.
+Initially, we must know how to perceive and which senses to use: when to look, touch, or listen.
+Modalities further contain the "register" of a message.
+Register identify the signifying elements: Which of these sounds, I need to understand, is a part of the composition.
+And which are incidental?
+In refined arts the register also governs bodily technique: one must neither speak nor cough during a classical recital, for example.
 One can look at but not touch artwork in a museum.
 The modality of communication ultimately demands corporal compliance; it is a claim on the body.

 Therein lies the starkest difference between analog and digital media.
-The shift from one to the other affects not the message but the mode of perception.
+The shift from one to the other affects not the message but mode of perception.
 It is as if someone has asked you to read a book or to watch a film in a stranger's armchair.
 It feels "off" in a way that is difficult to explain.
 The mode of digital perception similarly contorts the body into new and unfamiliar shapes, which often give discomfort.
 Something happens when digital media subsume their analog counterparts.
-But what is it?
+An electronic device employs other sensualities, modes of signification, ways of listening and understanding.

 ## Digital Wake (My Two Terminators)